Part 1

 Part 4

 A TPA naturally dismantles siloed decision-making and research, refocusing on how each position contributes to the portfolio’s exposure to fundamental risks.
-Reorienting research, market views, and investment decisions back to the total portfolio naturally aligns all stakeholders.
+Reorienting research, market views, and investment decisions back to a total portfolio view naturally aligns all stakeholders.
 This, in turn, can align allocation decisions to total portfolio outcomes, rather than the outcomes of individual asset classes or sleeves.

 Part 5